MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/gain-traction.md

     :::column-end:::
 :::row-end:::

-To get maximum ROI, surface the nudges contextually for scenarios that are inherently collaborative over chat or in meetings, as they're best delivered inside Microsoft Teams through your app.
+To get maximum ROI, surface the nudges contextually for scenarios that are inherently collaborative over chat or in meetings.
+They're best delivered inside Microsoft Teams through your app.

 [Back to top](#what-should-you-do-during-the-traction-stage)
 </details>